-Although the Pentagon carried out tests in October 2016 on a swarm of 103 micro-drones that were launched from planes in California, the confidential information was made public only now by Department of Defense (DoD).
+Although the Pentagon carried out tests in October 2016 on a swarm of 103 micro-drones launched from planes in California, the confidential information was made public only by the Department of Defense (DoD).

-The Chinese technological company Ehang’s UAVs supplied these remarkable drones that were autonomously coordinated, with very slight flight deviancy of 1cm vertically and 2 cms horizontally.
+The Chinese technological company, Ehang’s UAVs, supplied these remarkable drones that were autonomously coordinated, with very slight flight deviancy of 1cm vertically and 2 cm horizontally.
 In case of contingent situations of default, the drones can land automatically.

 This is the kind of cutting-edge innovation that will keep us a step ahead of our adversaries.
 This demonstration will advance our development of autonomous systems – Ash Carter, Secretary of Defence who created SCO in 2012

-This impressive feat in aviation unlocks a whole new wealth of potential for the military and security sectors as the fact of the autonomous landing of the drones if and when they cannot comply with their directives is both impressive and rather incredible.
+This impressive feat in aviation unlocks a whole new wealth of potential for the military and security sectors.
+The autonomous landing of the drones if and when they cannot comply with their directives is both impressive and rather incredible.

-It might even appear that the company is making big claims regarding its swarms and their ability to improvise their designated operational functionality and make decisions for self-repair.
+It might even appear that the company is making big claims regarding its swarms and its ability to improvise its designated operational functionality and make decisions for self-repair.

-Back in 2016, the China Electronics Technology Group Corporation (CETC) and Tsinghua University released a captivating video of a swarm zooming in improvised, network generated flight patterns.
-Albeit unarmed, a CGI sequence showed the drones in hot pursuit of an enemy launcher detected in an urban area, and then dive-bombing into the missile launcher, finishing it off.
+Back in 2016, the China Electronics Technology Group Corporation (CETC) and Tsinghua University released a captivating video of a swarm zooming in on improvised, network-generated flight patterns.
+Albeit unarmed, a CGI sequence showed the drones in hot pursuit of an enemy launcher detected in an urban area and then dive-bombing into the missile launcher, finishing it off.

 2017 witnessed the launch of a swarm of 117 drones.
 What’s more, China is working well into its drive to take its drone swarm into near space, beside an organized arsenal of anti-stealth drones, hypersonic spy planes, and high-altitude airships.
 The Chinese Academy of Sciences deployed high-altitude balloons to release two shoebox-sized flying-wing drones that interestingly took a downward flight.
-The drones are powered by high-altitude micro UAVs which have passive sensors for detecting electromagnetic activity and terrain-mapping.
+The drones are powered by high-altitude micro UAVs with passive sensors for detecting electromagnetic activity and terrain mapping.